core-wg/resource-directory/draft-ietf-core-resource-directory.md

 has been interpreted differently by implementers, and a strict implementation rules out some use cases of a Resource Directory
-(eg. base values with path components).
+(e.g. base values with path components).

 This appendix describes
 a subset of link format documents called Limited Link Format.